 Most often you can start your flight training without a high school diploma, but it’s recommended to continue your studies and get a degree since many airlines require or strongly favor those with a college diploma.

 It’s also important to have a basic understanding of mathematics and physics since these subjects will be the foundation of many concepts in the theory training.
-Luckily a decent training session will teach these concepts so you can easily get away with it if you have not paid much attention for these subjects back in high school.
+Luckily a decent training session will teach these concepts so you can easily get away with it if you have not paid much attention to these subjects back in high school.

 Another important aspect is your language skills.
 You need decent enough English skills to fly internationally or to have an airline transport pilot license.